Feel It To Heal It Counseling

 Whether you’re beginning your healing journey or continuing along the path, I’d be honored to be a part of it.

-Shannon is a licensed clinical social worker who specializes in trauma and ambiguous loss.
-She underwent EMDR training in 2023 and enjoys seeing the changes that occur when one begins to process and heal from past traumas.
-Having endured her share of trauma, you can be sure you are working with someone who truly “gets it” when you partner with Shannon.
-Though our situations may vary, our feelings are always the same.
-Working with Shannon, you can be sure your therapeutic journey will be personally tailored to fit your needs and goals.
+Hello!
+I’m Shannon, and I’m a licensed clinical social worker who specializes in trauma and ambiguous loss.
+I underwent EMDR training in 2023 and enjoy seeing the changes that occur when one begins to process and heal from past traumas.
+Having endured my fair share of trauma, you can be sure you are working with someone who truly “gets it” when you partner with me.
+Though our situations may vary, the feelings are always the same.
+Working with me, you can be sure your therapeutic journey will be personally tailored to fit your needs and goals.
+I not only utilize traditional talk therapy, but also a combination of IFS, EMDR, CBT, Play Therapy, and Art Therapy.
+I work with all ages, from children to octogenarians, and with a multitude of issues, including:

 Education: Bachelor of Social Work, Aurora University 2018